abeagomez/Simple-Neural-Network-From-Scratch/README.md

 and activate the virtual environment: `. path/to/env/bin/activate`.

 The module **stradimod** contains the source code.
-In the root directory you will find `test_case.py`, an example of how to use the Network.
+In the root directory you will find `test_case.py`, which is an example of how to use the Network.